Tenos-ai/tenos-bot/README.md

 **COMPLETED UPDATES**

+- **Update 3**:
+  - fixed a few bugs, offical V1.2.3 update now has all features working with no bugs, as of today this will be stable release 1.
+Update tool will pull updates on the next numbered release (1.2.4).

 **7/4/25**
 - **Update 2**:
   - added auto update feature so the app and repo stay in sync without needing to download the zip over and over as I add features.
 The automatic update on startup can be turned on and off in `main config` > `app settings`.
 Updates can also be triggered manually via `Tools` > `Update Application`.